digisavvy/some-like-it-neat/README.md

 * Theme Hook Alliance — One of the things I learned to love about working with Frameworks were their hooks.
 Thematic and Genesis introduced me to the notion.
 Since them I've been using them like they're going out of style.
 When I set out to make my own starter theme I wanted to make something that had "just the right amount" of features for me.
 I knew I needed hooks.
 The THA project was intro'd to me by Brandon Dove, at the OCWP (http://ocwp.org) developer's day meetup.
 Thought it was super neat.
 So I bundled that hot mess right into this thing.

+* Gulpjs Task Automation — This has been a biggy!
+Lots of work done and yet to-do.
+Your gulpjs file will help automate nifty tasks such as autoprefixing, compiling and minifying Sass files; cleaning up your theme directory and even packaging/zipping your theme!
+Cool.
+Right?

 * Flexnav Menu System and Hover Intent
 * TGM PLugin Activation
 * Genericons/Dashicons
+* Bower
 * Pull requests welcome...